Is India Is A Third World Country

 Q: What are India's main developmental challenges?
 A: India's main developmental challenges include poverty, inequality, infrastructure deficits, environmental degradation, and social inequalities.
 Addressing these challenges is crucial for India to achieve sustainable and inclusive development.

 Q: How does India compare to other developing countries?
 A: India is one of the largest and most dynamic developing countries in the world.
 It has made significant progress in various areas, such as economic growth, education, and healthcare.
-However, it also faces unique challenges, such as its large population, its diverse social fabric, and its complex political system.
+Still, it also faces unique challenges, such as its large population, its diverse social fabric, and its complex political system.

 Q: What is India's role in the global economy?
 A: India is a major player in the global economy, with a significant share of world trade and investment.
 It is a member of various international organizations and actively participates in global economic governance.
 India's growing economic and political influence has made it a key player in shaping the global agenda.